AsadNoorzaie/Software-Projects/README.md

 # Software-Projects
-A mix of Personal and Class Projects including Java, C and Python
+A mix of Java, Python and C for my Personal and Class Projects.